 - Suppose there are 33,000 logins, which needs to be put through the system, it represents seven and a half days of activity.
-In this case, a 60- 70 hours of Soak Test can be started by Friday evening around 6 pm which can be completed by Monday morning 6 am.
+In this case, a 60- 70 hours of Soak Test can be started by Friday evening around 6 pm which can be completed by Monday morning at 6 am.
 Only with such a test, it will be possible to observe any degradation of performance under the controlled conditions.

-- In the case of Video games, Mobile applications, etc. involve leaving the game or application in a running state for prolonged time period, in various modes of operation- such as idling, paused at the title screen and so on to find out whether an application can handle the continuously expected load.
+- In the case of Video games, Mobile applications, etc. involve leaving the game or application in a running state for a prolonged time period, in various modes of operation- such as idling, paused at the title screen and so on to find out whether an application can handle the continuously expected load.

 - Memory allocation (memory leaks that would eventually result in a memory crisis or rounding errors that manifest only over time).

-- It can also lead to performance degradation, i.e. to ensure that the response time after a long period of sustained activity are as good as it was at the beginning of the test.
+- It can also lead to performance degradation, i.e. to ensure that the response time after a long period of sustained activity is as good as it was at the beginning of the test.